OpenBB-finance/hsdl-app/README.md

 # HSDL Document Explorer

-FastAPI backend that scrapes the Homeland Security Digital Library catalog into SQLite and serves it as an [OpenBB Workspace](https://pro.openbb.co) backend.
+FastAPI backend that indexes the Homeland Security Digital Library catalog into SQLite and serves it as an [OpenBB Workspace](https://pro.openbb.co) backend.

 The database is built at Docker build time.
-The catalog is static (no scheduled refresh) — rebuild the image to pick up new documents.
+A background task checks for new documents every 12 hours and adds them incrementally.

 ## Local development